DrupalizeMe/drupal_user_guide/auto_screenshots/README.txt

 Once you are set up for screenshots, you can make a set of screen shots for a particular language as follows:

-1. Go to admin/config/development/testing (Configuration / Development /
+1. Go to admin/config/development/testing (Administration / Configuration /
-   Testing) in your local Drupal test site.
+   Development / Testing) in your local Drupal test site.

 2. Run the "UserGuideDemoTestEn" test interactively and wait for it to finish (or the one for the language you want to generate).
 Just run one